SebastianUA/terraform/google_cloud_platform/examples/google_pubsub/README.md

-# Work with AWS GOOGLE_PUBSUB via terraform
+# Work with GOOGLE_PUBSUB via terraform

 A terraform module for making GOOGLE_PUBSUB.